There are affiliate links in this post.

 The anxiety is starting to creep in.
 In one week I will be traveling with a three year old and a baby.
 Oh yeah, and my nine month old.
 So my husband seems to think we are taking one suitcase for the three of us.
 I’m wondering if he’s going naked and leaving the kids at security.

 We are also taking presents and warm clothes.
 We were going to take two strollers along with a car base and seat.
-Again, I must of thought our imaginary assistants where going to help us push them, along with the suitcase, three carry-ons and hold my three year old who insists on being held and hates the stroller (unless, of course his brother wants to be in it).
+Again, I must of thought our imaginary assistants where going to help us push them, along with the suitcase, and three carry-ons.
+They were also going to hold my three year old who insists on being held and hates the stroller (unless, of course his brother wants to be in it).
 I keep reminding him that he has two legs.

 So I decided to do a little research for all of us Holiday Travelers (those two words deserve to be capitalized).
 Holiday Travelers are people that travel during the holidays.
 They are brave people.
 In case you needed clarification.

 Flying with a baby can be stressful.
 It is hard to know what to bring when traveling on a plane with toddlers.
 Traveling with a baby and a toddler both in diapers can be stressful so there needs to be a plan of action.

 The obvious things are to get boarding passes online, get to airport early, get to the gate early, bring birth certificates for children and licenses for yourselves in clear baggy in an accessible place but also a safe place (with zipper).
 Also, weigh your luggage at home so there are no surprises.

 Always give yourself extra time for emergencies.
 Poop happens.

 Also, make sure you have a good diaper bag where wipes, diaper cream, hand wipes, diapers and bottles are easily accessible.
 I absolutely love the Bag Nation Diaper Backpack.

 I researched traveling with a toddler before when I traveled with just one.
 I found some great ideas.
 Here’s a few;